 firebase command.
 If the above command does not work, then change npm permissions, and run the command again.
 To make sure you have the latest version of Firebase CLI (command line interface), re-run the above command even if you have installed the command lines tools previously.

-Step 3: Deploy your site with Firebase
+Step 3: Build your site Locally with Firebase

-Now, let's start the deploying process.
 In the already opened terminal, run the following command to sign in to Google.

 $ firebase login